-Enter the University of Phoenix Stadium by finding the Large "3" Sign and entering the glass doors.
+Enter the stadium by finding the Large "3" Sign and entering the glass doors.
 Please follow the RecruitMilitary signs to the event space on the main level.

-FREE parking is available in Lot E2, located on N 91st Avenue, just south of Maryland Avenue.
+FREE parking is available in Lot E2, located on N 91st Avenue, between Bethany Home Road and Maryland Avenue.
 Candidates should park close to the Large "3" sign.

 “A firm specializing in helping veterans and their spouses find jobs is hosting a hiring event in Phoenix this week.
 RecruitMilitary has teamed up with Disabled American Veterans (DAV) to produce the event, which is sponsored by JPMorgan Chase & Co.”

 “GLENDALE, Ariz. - The DAV RecruitMilitary Veterans Job Fair kicked off Thursday morning at the University of Phoenix Stadium in Glendale with a line of veterans looking for that next great job opportunity. ”

 “More than 670 job-seeking veterans are expected to attend the Greater Phoenix Veterans Job Fair at the University of Phoenix Stadium in Glendale on Thursday.”

 “Americans may be shocked to learn that there is no veterans’ unemployment crisis.
 The unemployment rate in 2014 for post-9/11 veterans was 7.2 percent, the lowest level in seven years of tracking these veterans. ”

 “The latest crisis at the Department of Veterans Affairs has called into question again the proper role of government in the care of our veterans.
 Whereas healthcare is clearly in shambles, veterans’ employment is another realm in which well-meaning government involvement has been inefficient at best and ineffective or counterproductive at worst. ”

 “Peter Gudmundsson talked about the availability of jobs for returning service members.”